damianhakert/damianhakert.github.io/source/support/index.html.md

    - **Two [training workshops](/training)**: Please contact support to schedule training and discuss the topics.
    - **Live upgrade assistance**: To schedule a time to have a Service Engineer be live with you via video-conference during an upgrade, please contact support.

-Please contact `sales@gitlab.com` if your organization would like to upgrade to Premium Support.
+If your organization would like to upgrade to Premium Support, you may purchase [online](https://customers.gitlab.com), email your account manager or email `renewals@gitlab.com`.

 ### Regular Support for Enterprise Edition Subscribers